liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 .. c:function:: int ARKodeSetPredictorMethod(void *arkode_mem, int method)

    Specifies the method to use for predicting implicit solutions.
-   Non-default choices are {1,2,3}, all others will use default (trivial) predictor.
+   Non-default choices are {1,2,3,4}, all others will use default (trivial) predictor.

    **Arguments:**
       * `arkode_mem` -- pointer to the ARKode memory block.
-      * `method` -- method choice (0 :math:`\le` `method` :math:`\le`
+      * `method` -- method choice (0 :math:`\le` `method` :math:`\le` 4):

-        3): 0 is the trivial predictor, 1 is the dense output predictor, 2
+        * 0 is the trivial predictor,

+        * 1 is the dense output predictor,

-        is the dense output predictor that decreases the polynomial degree for more distant RK stages, 3 is the dense output predictor to max order for early RK stages, and a first-order predictor for distant RK stages.
+	* 2 is the dense output predictor that decreases the polynomial degree for more distant RK stages,

+        * 3 is the dense output predictor to max order for early RK stages, and a first-order predictor for distant RK stages,

+        * 4 is the bootstrap predictor.

    **Return value:**
       * ARK_SUCCESS if successful